-Losartan Potassium Tablets may be administered with other antihypertensive agents, especially with diuretics, e.g. hydrochlorothiazide.
+Losartan Potassium Tablets may be administered with other antihypertensive agents, especially with diuretics, e.g. hydrochlorothiazide, (see sections 4.3, 4.4, 4.5 and 5.1).

-Hypertensive type II diabetic patients with proteinuria ≥ 0.5 g/day on blood pressure response from one month onwards after initiation of therapy.
+Hypertensive type II diabetic patients with proteinuria ≥ 0.5 g/day

+The usual starting dose is 50 mg once daily.
+The dose may be increased to 100 mg once daily based on blood pressure response from one month onwards after initiation of therapy.
 Losartan Potassium Tablets may be administered with other antihypertensive agents (e.g. diuretics, calcium channel blockers, alpha- or beta-blockers, and centrally acting agents) as well as with insulin and other commonly used hypoglycemic agents (e.g. sulfonylureas, glitazones and glucosidase inhibitors).